F-Bench: Rethinking Human Preference Evaluation Metrics for Benchmarking Face Generation, Customization, and Restoration

 \subsubsection{\textbf{\textit{FaceQ-Cus} Subset Collection}}

 \paragraph{Identity and Prompt Sources.} Face customization relies on a reference identity image and a guiding prompt.
-In \textit{FaceQ-Cus}, the reference images consist of 35 unique identities.
-Among them, twenty-five identities are sourced from ~\cite{li2023photomaker}, while ten identities are collected by ourselves.
-The source prompts are selected and filtered from the \textit{FaceQ-Gen} prompt list, as described in Sec.~\ref{FaceQ-Gen}, with the exclusion of the \textit{General} class, which may limit customization efficacy.
-In total, 20 prompts are chosen, and these are reformatted to meet the expected input requirements for different methods by substituting class words or trigger words as needed.

-\paragraph{Models Collection and Face Image Customization.} We select six representative identity-oriented image-to-image models for the \textit{FaceQ-Cus} subset, including ELITE~\cite{wei2023eliteencodingvisualconcepts}, FastComposer~\cite{xiao2023fastcomposertuningfreemultisubjectimage}, IP-Adapter-FaceID~\cite{ipa1}, InstantID~\cite{wang2024instantid}, IP-Adapter-Face-ID-Plus~\cite{ipa2}, and PhotoMaker V2~\cite{li2023photomaker}.
-Specifically, ELITE ~\cite{wei2023eliteencodingvisualconcepts} requires an additional subject mask, which is obtained using a pre-trained segmentation model~\cite{qi2022open}.
-PhotoMaker~\cite{li2023photomaker} supports both single and multiple reference images.
-For a fair comparison, we utilize only a single reference image.
-Universal negative prompt, NSWF filtering, and face-centric filtering are applied as described in Sec.~\ref{FaceQ-Gen}.
-Finally, 700 images are generated per method, resulting in a total of 4,200 valid face images.
-Detailed configurations are provided in \textit{supplementary material}.
+The reference images in \textit{FaceQ-Cus} are partially self-collected, with the rest sourced from~\cite{li2023photomaker}.
+The prompts are selected and filtered from the \textit{FaceQ-Gen} prompt list.